reilem/Haskell-Useful/README.md

 ### Functor Class ###

-Purpose of a functor is to take a wrapped value and transform the type.
+Functors:
-Ex. transforming a Maybe Int to a Maybe Float can be done by using the fmap function.
+`fmap`: Allow a regular function to be applied to a wrapped value, and return a new wrapped value.
 ```haskell
 class Functor f where
   fmap :: (a -> b) -> f a -> f b